jscancella/bagging/README.md

 #### How to create a new conformance profile
 This is beyond the scope of this project, however please see https://github.com/bagit-profiles/bagit-profiles for in-depth documentation on profiles.

-### Technical Reference
-One of the inspirations for writing this library was to create a simple to use interface for creating, reading, writing, verifying, and linting BagIt specification bags.
-The coding therefore tries to adhere with the best practices in [Effective Java by Joshua Bloch](https://www.amazon.com/Effective-Java-Joshua-Bloch/dp/0134685997) as well as experiences from the team members.

-#### Windows Development Notes
-* Install JDK 8+
-* while gradle may work running from your IDE this has not been tested and isn't really supported.
-Instead run all gradle commands from the commandline using the `gradlew.bat` script root directory. git-bash seems to generally work, but sometimes crashes for unknown reasons.
-* Before submitting a pull request run `./gradlew.bat clean check` and there are no errors.

-#### Mac Development Notes
-* Install JDK 8+
-* while gradle may work running from your IDE this has not been tested and isn't really supported.
-Instead run all gradle commands from the commandline using the `gradlew` script root directory.
-* Before submitting a pull request run `./gradlew.bat clean check` and there are no errors.

-#### Linux Development Notes
-* Install JDK 8+
-* while gradle may work running from your IDE this has not been tested and isn't really supported.
-Instead run all gradle commands from the commandline using the `gradlew` script root directory.
-* Before submitting a pull request run `./gradlew.bat clean check` and there are no errors.

-#### Building a release
-run `./gradlew bintrayUpload -Pversion=<VERSION YOU ARE CALLING THIS RELEASE>`

 #### Classes/Methods not to use outside this project
 There are many classes that were not designed to be used outside this project, the rules for this are:
 * If a class/method does not contain a javadoc.